Vet Tech Institute faculty members include:

 Dr. Sara Hurst earned both a B.S. in Animal Science and a Doctor of Veterinary Medicine degree from Texas A&M University, before going on active duty as a Captain with the U.S. Army Veterinary Corps.
 Stationed at West Point, NY, she was the official veterinarian for the U.S. Army Mascot Mules.
 Dr. Hurst then worked in private practice for four years in Texas before moving to the Pittsburgh area and joining the Vet Tech Institute faculty.
 Dr. Hurst and her husband own many pets, including 2 French Bulldogs, a cat, three horses, a cockatoo, an African grey parrot, a cockatiel, a panther chameleon, and a bearded dragon.

-Carolyn Klar, C.V.T., has been a licensed veterinary technician for 33 years, with experience in all aspects of veterinary technology as well as hospital management.
-She started out in mixed animal practice, where she was a senior technician and surgical tech for eight years.
+Carolyn Klar, C.V.T., has been a licensed veterinary technician for 34 years, with experience in all aspects of veterinary technology as well as hospital management.
+After graduating from Median School in 1986, she started out in mixed animal practice where she was a senior technician and surgical nurse for 8 years.
 Wanting to broaden her experience, she joined a large emergency hospital in Pittsburgh.
-She then transferred to V.C.A.
-Met Vet, where she still works as an on-call Veterinary Technician.
-Carolyn has two children, a daughter studied art therapy and a son graduating from VTI in February 2019.
-She also shares her home with two dogs, Josie and Scorpio, and three cats, Julie, Mary, and Monster.
+She then transferred to VCA Met Vet, where she spent nearly 20 years in critical care and staff management.
+Carolyn also managed a small animal clinic for several years.
+She has two children: a daughter who is a graduate of WLSU's Creative Art Therapy program and a son who graduated from VTI in February 2019.
+She also shares her home with two dogs, Josie and Scorpio, and kitty cat, Monster.

 Kylie Pringle, C.V.T., has a passion for animals and farming that started at a very young age.
 She grew up on her family farm, where she still helps with the three horses (two of which are retired racehorses), donkey, and 60 head of beef cattle.
 She started volunteering at a mixed animal veterinary hospital while in high school and then graduated from Vet Tech Institute in 2014.
 An externship at Performance Equine, based out of the Meadows Racetrack, boosted her love for harness racing and performance racehorse medicine.
 Working next at a mixed animal practice, she honed her skills in the small animal emergency department, I.C.U., and equine department.
 Recently, after another fun stint working at Performance Equine, she joined the staff at VTI.
 Kylie, her husband, and her son share their home with two dogs and three cats.